Gokulakrishnan0610/Image-Gallery-React/README.md

 ## How to View

-You can access Image Gallery website by visiting [image-gallery-react-two.vercel.app] Feel free to explore the content.
+You can access Image Gallery website by visiting [https://image-gallery-react-two.vercel.app] Feel free to explore the content.

 ## Contributing